 The actual "lending" of coins is not taxed as you still own the assets and haven't disposed them yet.
 Note that guidance on this is not very clear, some countries such as Sweden are taxing the actual Lending transaction as a disposal.
 The IRS may also change its stance in the future and tax crypto lending as a disposal but - as of now - there are no indications of this happening.

 Call the casino home?
 Gambling is taxed as regular income in the US.
 Winnings are taxed at your regular income tax bracket while losses are deductible upto to a total of $3000 (remaining losses can be carried forward).

-Now that you know more about the different types of taxes that may apply to your crypto activities, don't forget to get your taxes filed - the easy way with Koinly - by these deadlines:
+Now that you know more about the different types of taxes that may apply to your crypto activities, don't forget to get your taxes filed - the easy way with Koinly crypto tax software - by these deadlines:

 Canada - 30 April

 Australia - 30 June